osuripple/website-docs/README.md

 ![](https://u.nya.is/mpxdif.png)

 First of all you should name your file properly.
 First, set the name: it should be `<2 letter country code>/<original name>.md`.
-For instance, if I am stranslating `irc.md` into French, I would set the title to `fr/irc.md`.
+For instance, if I am translating `irc.md` into French, I would set the title to `fr/irc.md`.
 If unsure on your 2 letter country code, just ask Howl on the Discord.

 Then, in "Edit new file", paste the text you copied.
 And before getting into the translation, go to [md5sums.txt](md5sums.txt), and check what's the English md5sum for your file.
 Then, at the top of the file, delete `old_id`, and write: `reference_version: <md5hash>`, and translate the title.
 For instance: